Modelling the Proliferation of Terrorism via Diffusion and Contagion

-Evaluating a model for the convolution of two Poisson processes is straightforward, as it is simply another Poisson process with an explicit and easily evaluated likelihoood.
-However, preliminary data analysis confirms \cite{Midlarsky:1978} that data from the contagion process are better fit using a negative binomial distribution.
+Evaluating a model for the convolution of two Poisson processes is straightforward, as it is simply another Poisson process with an explicit and easily evaluated likelihood.
+However, preliminary data analysis and results from \cite{White:etal:2012b} confirm that data from the contagion process are better fit using a negative binomial distribution.
 The resulting Poisson-Negative-Binomial convolution model has no closed form likelihood function, complicating analysis.
 This complication is addressed by noting that the total number of events on day $t$, $Y_t =Y_t^d + Y_t^c$ is the sum of the number of events from the diffusion and contagion processes, respectively, and specifying a hierarchical convolution model,

 Note that \eqref{eq:gamma} is parametrised so that $E(\lambda_t^c)=\mu_t^c$, and that multiplying \eqref{eq:PossionC} and \eqref{eq:gamma} and integrating out $\lambda_t^c$ yields

 where $\mu_t^c$ is parametrised as the expected value.